chef/community-site/site/content/products/chef-workstation.md

       #### Define Customized Automation

-      Visit the <a class="white" href="https://supermarket.chef.io/">Chef Supermarket</a> to find a library of partner and community maintained configuration policy, or use Chef's declarative resources to create custom automation for your organization.
+      Visit <a class="white" href="https://supermarket.chef.io/">Chef Supermarket</a> to find a library of partner and community maintained configuration policy, or use Chef's declarative resources to create custom automation for your organization.

       <a class="btn btn-primary-white" href="https://docs.chef.io/cookbooks/" target="_blank" rel="noreferrer noopener">Learn more</a>